yuvaldori/gigaspaces-wiki-jekyll/xap100adm/space-jmx-management.markdown

 The space **Attributes** tab displays a list of space attributes/elements by XPath, in the selected space.
 Attribute values appearing in blue can be controlled, while values in black can not be changed.
 Red values are unavailable.

+{% refer %}
-{% refer %}For details on specific configuration file elements, refer to the Configuration Files Element List\*** section.{% endrefer %}
+For details on specific configuration file elements, refer to the Configuration Files Element List\*** section.
+{% endrefer %}

 {% indent %}
 ![space_JMX_13_IMG993.gif](/attachment_files/space_JMX_13_IMG993.gif)